ASL interpreting: Employment Opportunities

+While video remote interpreting (akin to remote simultaneous interpreting or RSI among spoken language practitioners) has existed for decades, the COVID-19 pandemic saw a mass transition to virtual environments.

-Code of Ethics for Interpreters
+Code of Ethics

 Interpreters who use signed and spoken languages can join organizations such as the Registry of Interpreters for the Deaf (RID) to provide quality support to people who may require their services and further advance this line of work.
 The RID co-authored the ethical code of conduct for interpreters w/the National Association of the Deaf (NAD).
 This organization outlines this code of ethics for interpreters to allow them to be held accountable and create an environment of trust between them and their clients.
 There are 7 Tenets in their Ethical Code: